 Ocean Impact Prize

-Recognizing individuals for their work towards creating a thriving ocean.
+Recognizing organizations and individuals for their work towards creating a thriving ocean.

 Introducing the First Recipient of Ocean Impact Prize: Dr. Sylvia Earle